codepath/android_guides/Configuring-ProGuard.md

 #### Checking method limit

-If you wish to check how close you are to the 64k limit, use the new APK Analyzer that is soon to be released as part of [Android Studio v2.2](http://tools.android.com/recent) by going to `Build`=>`Analyze APK...`.
+If you wish to check how close you are to the 64k limit, use the new APK Analyzer by going to `Build`=>`Analyze APK...`.
 Click on the respective APK file and you can see a breakdown of the methods by package.

 ### Development